-It was in San Diego during her junior high school years that McGuire became aware of the barriers in women’s education.
+It was in San Diego, during her high school years, that McGuire became aware of the barriers in women’s education.
 Although she had a keen interest in books and their production, she was excluded from the print shop and was required to take sewing instead.
 When she applied for a job at the zoological gardens, she learned that girls were not allowed to feed the animals.
 Frustrated by these rules, she pursued her interest in tennis, soon becoming a national champion.
 Her world expanded from the public courts of Balboa Park to the glamorous life of Southern California country clubs.

 Mai Arbegast, Leland Vaughn, and David Arbegast